M4dNation/gpm/README.md

     init
 and

     config

 Use the **init** command if you want to create a new git repository.
 You just need to confirm with the "yes" answer to create your repository.
 If everything runs well, a green confirmation should appear.
 If your folder is already a git repository, a read alert should inform you about it.

+The **init** command should be the first to be called when you start a project, considering than any other command aren't going to be functional until your folder isn't a git repository.
+Beside, even if all command will be available after **init** is called, you should call **config** just after your **init** call and make the configuration, avoiding many errors when git will be call.

+Just answer **config** when the script ask you what you want to do to configure your git repository.
+You will be asked to give your author name and your email to authenticate you in your git call (such as commit for example).
+You will also be asked if you want to make this configuration either :

+- A global configuration
+- A system configuration

+If you choose to make your configuration a **global configuration**, your configuration will be put for all other git project used with this system session.
+If you choose to make your configuration a **system configuration**, your configuration will be put for the entire system.
+If neither the global or the system configuration fits you for personal reasons, just answer "no" at both questions to make your configuration a **local configuration** for your project.

+I personnaly use a **global configuration**, considerating I don't have to change my appelation during my git usage, no matter the project I work on.

 ## CHANGELOG